 It all comes clear for Zuri with the help of Darius Darcy.
 We we cheer for her and her aspiration to attend the traditional black Howard University outside of Washington DC.

 This is such a fun and informative read!
-Rural and white reader learns a lot about urban African American culture.
+Rural and white readers can learn a lot about urban African American culture.
 I’d have called “Pride” a resurrection if I thought that “Pride and Prejudice” were dead.
-Burt for some young readers “Pride” might indeed be a resurrection.
+But for some young readers “Pride” might indeed be a resurrection.

 Patricia Hruby Powell is the author of the award winning books: Struttin’ With Some Barbeuce; Josephine; and Loving vs Virginia.
 She teaches a community class in writing at Parkland College. talesforallages.com